karlnuetzel/Trip-to-Colorado/Documentation/BudgetOverall.md

 * Hotel 4 night stay: $1500

 ## Total: ~$4379 minimum
-## This leaves us about twice as much money as I thought for food
+## This leaves us about twice as much money as I thought for food.
+### The Food budget overall can be ~1200 since other extra activities should be free.